Inspection and enforcement

 - The register is available for public inspection via the National Enforcement Register on the National Fire Chiefs Council (NFCC) website, which can be found here.

 - Each entry in the register will be indexed and contain sufficient detail to convey the substance of the notice to which it relates.

 - Information of notices will be available for public inspection on the register within 14 days of expiry of the 21 day statutory appeal period.
 Where an appeal is made, no notice will be recorded until a decision on the appeal is reached.
 No entry will be made if a notice is ‘overturned’ by the Courts.

 - The status of each notice is displayed on the register, an Enforcement Notice will either be “In Force” OR “Complied With” a “Prohibition Notice” and “Alterations Notice” will be either “In Force” or “Withdrawn”.

 - Should the status of a notice change e.g. it is ‘withdrawn’ or ‘complied with’, the register will be updated to reflect these changes.

 - Entries will remain on the register for a period of five years or for as long as they remain in force.

-The Enforcement & Advisory Management Team within Humberside Fire & Rescue Service will ensure that any information held on the register is current.
+The Enforcement and Advisory Management team within Humberside Fire and Rescue Service will ensure that any information held on the register is current.